SKempin/facebook-fetch-images-crop/README.md

 ## Usage
-Make a HTTP request to settings.php to execute the script.
+Make a HTTP request to fetch_images.php to execute the script.
 Images will be saved to your server at the location set in `save_directory` (default is the `/images` folder).
 Cron job a HTTP request for automatic image generations.